-While our results of operations and cash flows have been positively impacted by the continued strong demand for our proprietary CleanCap® analogs and ongoing demand for highly modified RNA products, particularly mRNA, the COVID-19 pandemic could have an adverse impact on our operating results, cash flows and financial condition in the future.
-The factors that could cause such adverse impact include: the severity and duration of the pandemic; the emergence of new virus variants; continued demand for COVID-19 vaccines; competition faced by our customers from other COVID-19 vaccine manufacturers; the U.S. economy and global economy; and the timing, scope and effectiveness of U.S. and international governmental, regulatory, fiscal, monetary and public health responses to the COVID-19 pandemic and associated economic disruptions.
+While our results of operations and cash flows have been positively impacted by the continued strong demand for our proprietary CleanCap analogs and ongoing demand for highly modified RNA products, particularly mRNA, the COVID-19 pandemic could have an adverse impact on our operating results, cash flows and financial condition in the future.
+The factors that could cause such adverse impact include: the severity and duration of the pandemic; the emergence of new virus variants; lack of demand for COVID-19 vaccines; competition faced by our customers from other COVID-19 vaccine manufacturers; the U.S. economy and global economy; and the timing, scope and effectiveness of U.S. and international governmental, regulatory, fiscal, monetary and public health responses to the COVID-19 pandemic and associated economic disruptions.

-In response to the spread of COVID-19, and in accordance with direction from state and local government authorities, we have been and continue to restrict access to our facilities mostly to personnel and third parties who must perform critical activities that are required to be completed on-site, limit the number of such personnel that can be present at our facilities at any one time, and request that some of our personnel work remotely.
+In response to the spread of COVID-19, we have been and continue to restrict access to our facilities mostly to personnel and third parties who must perform critical activities that are required to be completed on-site, limit the number of such personnel that can be present at our facilities at any one time, and continue to provide flexibility to some of our personnel to work remotely.

 In the event that government authorities were to further modify current restrictions, our employees conducting research and development, or manufacturing activities may not be able to access our laboratory or manufacturing space, and our core activities may be significantly limited or curtailed, possibly for an extended period of time.
+Although vaccine rollouts continue and COVID restrictions are easing, the full extent of the potential impact on our business is still uncertain.
+We will continue to closely monitor and evaluate our business operations.

 We remain fully operational as we abide by local COVID-19 safety regulations across the world.
-To achieve this, we have had and continue to have many employees working remotely and have adopted significant protective measures for our employees on site, including conducting weekly COVID-19 testing, staggered shifts, social distancing and hygiene best practices recommended by the Centers for Disease Control and Prevention (the "CDC") and local public health officials.
+To achieve this, in addition to the measures noted above, we have adopted significant protective measures for our employees on site, including conducting weekly COVID-19 testing, staggered shifts, and hygiene best practices recommended by the Centers for Disease Control and Prevention (the "CDC") and local public health officials.
 In addition, we have taken steps to monitor and strengthen our supply chain to maintain an uninterrupted supply of our critical products and services.